-This distinction implies a series of considerations on the two groups, that start from the assumption that the two parts are not only different, but opposed.
-Usually those included in the first group (which normally is “us”) describe themselves using those attributes that are considered positive within the group itself.
+This distinction implies a series of considerations on the two groups, that start from the assumption that the two parts are not only different but opposed.
+Usually, those included in the first group (which normally is “us”) describe themselves using those attributes that are considered positive within the group itself.
 As a mirror, the second group reflects those attributes in a distorted and opposed way.
 We are beautiful – they are ugly.
 That’s the simple and childish one.
 But it goes further, of course: we are peaceful – they are violent; we are virtuous – they are perverted; we are enlightened – they are ignorant.

 The description, moreover, is flattened, everything is always the same, there’s no change.
 On a deeper point of view the description of the other, is always the same, in a sense.
 The members of the other-group, are not individuals, they are part of the crowd.
 They are blocked, in space and time, living in the exotic.

 Wikipedia simply defines the idiom go native “to adopt the lifestyle or outlook of local inhabitants”.
-Actually, going native, is strongly related with the taste of exotic and with a comparison between us and them.
+Actually, going native, is strongly related to the taste of exotic and with a comparison between us and them.
 What I deem important to underline here, is that going native doesn’t only mean that one of a group dresses up like one of the other: it also implies a downward movement.
 One of us-group decides to adopt the lifestyle and the outlook of the other-group.
-This can be done as on an evolutionist scale, the group us is more “evolved” and sophisticated that the other.
-Going native also mean to discover the primitive state of human being, escaping from now and here, going there, with the other, in the exotic…
+This can be done as on an evolutionist scale, the group us is more “evolved” and sophisticated than the other.
+Going native also means to discover the primitive state of human being, escaping from now and here, going there, with the other, in the exotic…

 The other way round is not possible: the other can dress up, can try to look like us, but the result would be ironic and forced.